jyuhuan/collection-ts/README.md

 > 🚧 __Ongoing Active Development__
 > See usages in [the Wiki](https://github.com/jyuhuan/collection-ts/wiki/Usage-Highlights).
 Check out what has been implemented so far and what's to come in [the roadmap](https://github.com/jyuhuan/collection-ts/wiki/Roadmap).

-__Collection.js__ is a collection framework providing lazy, efficient, and generic collections for TypeScript.
+__Collection.ts__ is a collection framework providing lazy, efficient, and generic collections for TypeScript.